StevenBlack/intl/readme.md

 passed the same two parameters as the regular GenMenu.
 The MNXDRV5 directive is identical to the GENMENUX directive and will override the setting of the GENMENUX driver, if used.
-Called: Setup snippet, CONFIG.FP.
+Called: Setup snippet, `config.fpw`.

 ----
 #### `*:MPRDRV1 <expC> (GENMENUX Directive)`

 Calls a GENMENUX driver that will update the MPR file within the temporary project file.
 When it starts, the just created MPR file is in the memo field named OBJECT.
-Called: Setup snippet, CONFIG.FP.
+Called: Setup snippet, `config.fpw`.

 ----
 #### `*:MPRDRV2 <expC> (GENMENUX Directive)`